mranderson56/py2gotify/README.md

 # py2gotify

-A simple script to send message to a Gotify Server.
+A simple script to send message to a [gotify/server](https://github.com/gotify/server)

 Easy to use.